MrSurenK/TicTacToe/plan.md

    - [ ] When game ends ask player if want to play again.
      - If `y`: Refresh gameboard
      - If `n`: end game
+   - [ ] Spots are numbered from 1 to 9.
+Link each int to the appropriate spot in 2D array

 4. UI

    - [x] Welcome screen on startup
    - [ ] Player turn prompts
    - [ ] Winner && Loser Annoucement (You Win! / Game Over : ( )

+5. Initialise Game object
+   - [x] Create 3 states, start game, continue game, end game state
+   - [x] Default state, start game == true.
+   - [ ] When state is true run methods and game logic